Hamas and Fatah unveil Palestinian reconciliation deal

 "You can have one but not the other.
 I hope he chooses peace; so far he hasn't done so," he warned.

-Israel - along with the US and the EU - views the Islamist Hamas group as a terrorist organisation.'Not incompatible'
+Israel - along with the US and the EU - views the Islamist Hamas group as a terrorist organisation.

 Palestinian officials responded by saying reconciliation was an internal matter and uniting Palestinian people would reinforce peace.